nithril/nithril.github.io/_posts/2015-10-10-quicky-join-query-using-jooq-hibernate-jdbc.markdown

 # JPA

+Because of the join, JPA will return a list of author, with an author entry per returned row.
+This list will contain duplicate author entry.
-All JPQ queries are using this function to transform a list of duplicated list of `Author` to a list of distinct `AuthorWithBooks`:
+All JPQ queries are using the below function to transform a list of duplicated list of `Author` to a list of distinct `AuthorWithBooks`:

 {% highlight java linenos %}
 private List<AuthorWithBooks> toAuthor(List<Author> authors) {